ZiwenZhuang/parkour/README.md

 ## Repository Structure ##
 * `legged_gym`: contains the isaacgym environment and config files.
-    - `legged_gym/legged_gym/envs/a1/`: contains all the training config files.
+    - `legged_gym/legged_gym/envs/{robot}/`: contains all the training config files for a specific robot
     - `legged_gym/legged_gym/envs/base/`: contains all the environment implementation.
     - `legged_gym/legged_gym/utils/terrain/`: contains the terrain generation code.
 * `rsl_rl`: contains the network module and algorithm implementation.
 You can copy this folder directly to your robot.